powerline/powerline/docs/source/configuration/local.rst

     ``$POWERLINE_COMMAND`` appears in shell scripts without quotes thus you can specify additional parameters in bash.
 In tmux it is passed to ``eval`` and depends on the shell used.
 POSIX-compatible shells, zsh, bash and fish will split this variable in this case.
+Do not use this feature for overriding
+    configuration: there are :ref:`Environment variables overrides
+    <local-configuration-overrides-env>`.

 If you want to disable prompt in shell, but still have tmux support or if you want to disable tmux support you can use variables